 Instructions

-• Melt the white chocolate in a microwave on 50% heat in 30 second bursts, stirring between each burst, until melted.
+• In a large microwave-safe bowl, melt the white chocolate in a microwave on 50% heat in 30 second bursts, stirring between each burst, until melted.

-• Stir the peanut butter into the melted white chocolate until combined, then pour over the rice krispies in a large bowl and gently stir to coat.
-Cool for 10 minutes, stirring once or twice until the melted chocolate is no longer warm to the touch.
+• Stir the peanut butter into the melted white chocolate until combined.
+Add the rice krispies and marshmallows.
+Gently stir to coat.

 Notes